Contribute to R2Devops official CI/CD Catalog¶

 The templates of the hub can be dynamically customized by users.

-As described in R2Devops/hub template structure, the documentation of a template is written inside its README.md
+As described in R2Devops/hub template structure, the documentation of a template is written inside its README.md file.

 Tip

 Don't hesitate to copy the documentation from another template as starting point.
-For example, the raw content of openapi README.md
+For example, the raw content of openapi README.md!

 We recommend including at least the following sections in your documentation:

-- Objective: describe the goal of your template.
+• Objective: describe the goal of your template.

-- How to use it: a list of steps to quickly use your template.
+• How to use it: a list of steps to quickly use your template.

-- template details: describes details of the template (name, docker image, stage, etc).
+• template details: describes details of the template (name, docker image, stage, etc).

-- Variables: table listing variables used by the template (name, description, default value, mandatory if needed).
+• Variables: table listing variables used by the template (name, description, default value, mandatory if needed).

-- Artifacts: describes artifact(s) defined by the template.
+• Artifacts: describes artifact(s) defined by the template.

-๐ Compliance with another template¶
+๐Ÿš„ Compliance with another template

 Several templates of the hub can be used together without any configuration.
-This is currently implemented for all templates producing an HTML
+This is currently implemented for all templates producing an HTML output and the template pages which deploys the HTML on a webserver.

 Info

-option: templates producing a static website output give it to the pages
+This feature is empowered by the artifacts option: templates producing a static website output give it to the pages template through an artifact stored in a standard path: ${CI_PROJECT_DIR}/website_build.

 Congratulation, you did it!

-You went through all our guideline. ๐ฅณ
+You went through all our guideline. ๐Ÿฅณ

 If never something feel unclear or you're having a doubt, join us on Discord to ask us anything!
 We'll be more than happy to help.